-We have worked actively with the New Zealand Transport Agency to respond to the significant increase in traffic travelling through the District as a consequence of the Kaikoura/Hurunui earthquake closing State Highway 1 in November 2016.
-Children's road safety has also continued to be a focus area with more 40km/hr zones being introduced around schools and a programme of stopping distance demonstrations taking place.
+We have worked actively with the New Zealand Transport Agency to respond to the significant increase in traffic travelling through the District as a consequence of the Kaikoura/Hurunui Earthquake closing State Highway 1 in December 2016.
+Children's road safety has also continued to be a focus area with more 40km/hr zones being introduced around schools and a programme of stopping distance demonstrations has taken place.